Pop Culture Madness!

 David Paul Gregg patented the optical or laser disc, although he came up with the idea in 1958.

-Led Zeppelin only had one Top 10 hit in the United States: 1969's Whole Lotta Love, which remained on the Billboard charts for 15 weeks and peaked at number four.
+Led Zeppelin only had one Top 10 hit in the United States: 1969’s Whole Lotta Love, which remained on the Billboard charts for 15 weeks and peaked at number 4.

 The Iron Horse Ranch and Vineyards opened in Sebastopol, California.

-Near Bethel, New York, the first mega-concert, the Woodstock Music Festival took place Auguest 15-18.
-Claims of up to one million people came; it was more likely half that number, still an incredible amount of people!
+Near Bethel, New York, the first mega-concert, the Woodstock Music Festival, occurred August 15-18.
+Claims of up to one million people came; it was more likely half that number, but still an incredible amount of people!

 The new North Face Sierra Parka was destined to be the clothing of choice for outdoors people.
 The company was named after the north-facing mountains of North America.